Broadcasted Nonparametric Tensor Regression

-where $n_{\mathrm{test}}$ is the size of the test set, $\hat{y}_{\mathrm{test},i}$ is the prediction value of the $i$-th observed value $y_{\mathrm{test},i}$ in the test set.
-We repeated the fittings for 10 random splittings.
-The average MSPE over these 10 fittings are reported in Table \ref{monkeydata}, from which we can see \BNTR{} performs significantly better than the others in prediction.
+where $n_{\mathrm{test}}$ is the size of the test set, and $\hat{y}_{\mathrm{test},i}$ is the prediction value of the $i$-th observed value $y_{\mathrm{test},i}$ in the test set.
+We fit the model 10 times with 10 different training/validation/test splits.
+The average MSPEs over these 10 fittings are reported in Table~\ref{monkeydata}, from which we can see that \BNTR{} performs significantly better than the others in terms of prediction.